FRRouting/frr/doc/user/bgp.rst

    session will be established via IPv6 link locals.
 Use ``internal`` for iBGP and ``external`` for eBGP sessions, or specify an ASN if you wish.

-.. clicmd:: neighbor PEER next-hop-self [all]
+.. clicmd:: neighbor PEER next-hop-self [force]

    This command specifies an announced route's nexthop as being equivalent to the address of the bgp router if it is learned via eBGP.
-If the optional keyword `all` is specified the modification is done also for routes learned via iBGP.
+This will also bypass third-party next-hops in favor of the local bgp address.
+If the optional keyword ``force`` is specified the modification is done also for routes learned via iBGP.

 .. clicmd:: neighbor PEER attribute-unchanged [{as-path|next-hop|med}]